Stages of Life (The Internal Monads)by DAVID GREGG

 Most traumatic for the Mature Soul

 Escaping the bonds of imprinting and false personality, with a concentrated effort on the life task

 Often occurs around age 35 but can manifest as late as the mid-50s

-To quote Joseph Campbell, at some point during the fourth monad you come to the realization that you've reached the top of the ladder and find that it was against the wrong wall.
+To quote Joseph Campbell, at some point during the fourth monad you realize that you've reached the top of the ladder and find that it was against the wrong wall.

-An intense amount of re-evaluation often occurs during this period.
+An intense amount of reevaluation often occurs as a result.
 You have spent your early adult years building a career, managing a marriage, and raising a family.
-Everything has gone as planned.
-Then something happens and it all changes -- a loss of employment, or spouse, or an inexplicable feeling of unrest.
+Everything has gone as planned (for the most part).
+Then something happens and it all changes — a loss of employment, or spouse, or an inexplicable feeling of unrest.
 You now question your priorities and reexamine your dreams and aspirations.
-The grand design you had once envisioned for your life has suddenly gone off course and you have lost your way.
+The grand design you had once envisioned for your life has gone off course and you have lost your way.
 Nothing makes sense.

-It all seemed so promising in the first half of your life you followed a path of success and ambition.
-You were making your mark in the world: a self-induced somnolence that conformed to societal expectations.
+It all seemed so promising in the first half of your life.
+You followed a path of success and ambition.
+You were making your mark in the world — albiet a self-induced somnolence of conformity — that met societal expectations.
 With the arrival of the fourth monad, however, you were given the opportunity to WAKE UP.